eburgoswisc/GRiD/README.md

 However, to reduce runtime, we provided environment-specific database that was created using microbes mostly found in a specific microbial niche.
 This can be retrieved from **ftp://ftp.jax.org/ohlab/GRiD_environ_specific_database/**.
 For instance, if you are analyzing stool samples, it is advisable to download and extract the stool database `ftp://ftp.jax.org/ohlab/GRiD_environ_specific_database/stool_microbes.tar.gz`.

 # INSTALLATION
-This versio uses docker, so, no need to install dependencies just downloading the image should be fine.
+This version is a mere adaptation that uses docker.
+The advantages, there is no need to install any dependencies just downloading the image should be fine.
 To run it just do this:

-    docker run --rm -it --volumes $PWD:/data/ gaarangoa/grid:1.0 grid
+     docker run --rm -it -v $PWD:/data/ gaarangoa/grid:1.0 /bin/bash

 Make sure to add the --volumes tag so you can access to your data from the hosting machine! and this is it!

-thanks to Emiola and Oh (2018) for developing this tool!
+Thanks to Emiola and Oh (2018) for developing this tool!

+(see Example to know how to use docker images!)

 # USAGE